 1888 - 1891: The Union Pacific Coal Company’s No. 1 mine at Dana, Wyoming

 The Union Pacific Coal Company’s No. 1 mine in Dana was opened for production in 1888 and abandoned in 1891.
 The average pitch of the coal seam was 26 degrees.
 The slope pitch was 16 degrees.
-Parts of the mine ran directly below the Union Pacific Railroad's main tracks.
+Parts of the mine ran directly under the Union Pacific Railroad's main tracks.
 The mine produced over its lifetime 62,792 tons of coal with a peak work force of 142 workers in 1890.
-No miners were killed in the Danna mine.
+One documented miner was killed in the Dana mine and one miner was killed in the Miller mine.